Jobs (On & Off Campus) / Internships

 • Go to: https://sfsu.joinhandshake.com/login

-• Complete your profile*it is recommended that you upload your resume first as it will populate items in your education, work and other sections*
+• Upload your resume to automatically populate information in your education, work, and other sections

 • Under Job type, choose On-Campus